pypy/pypy.org/posts/2022/10/blog-15-years.rst

 .. __: /posts/2020/02/pypy-and-cffi-have-moved-to-heptapod-5791595152472747032.html
 .. __: /posts/2021/04/ways-pypy-graphviz.html

-We'd like to thank our authors, guest authors, commenters users and readers who have stuck with us through one and a half decades!
+We'd like to thank our authors, guest authors, commenters, users and readers who have stuck with us through one and a half decades!
 If there's any particular topics you would like to read something about, or any guest posts you'd like to write, let us know!